CenterForDigitalHumanities/rerum_server_nodejs/README.md

 * `isReleased`  a special flag for RERUM, indicating this version is intentionally public and immutable
 * `releases`  an object containing the most recent anscestor and descendant releases
 * `history`  an object containing the first, previous, and immediate derivative versions of this object

+## 🌟👍 Contributors 👍🌟
+Trying to contribute or perform a fix in the RERUM API?
+If not, are you _sure_ you don't want to?
+Read the [Contributors Guide](CONTRIBUTING.md) for inspiration!
+If you are trying to set up your own RERUM keep reading to learn more.

 ### Default Installation
-The following is a git shell example for installing the RERUM API web app.
+The following is a git shell example for installing the RERUM API web application.

 #### Get a MongoDB Database
 Check out [MongoDB Atlas](https://www.mongodb.com/atlas/database) for a cloud hosted solution as well as instructions for installing MongoDB on your development machines.